MoMo830/AliG/README.md

 3. Under **Assets**, download the `.exe` file (e.g., `ALIG_v0.92b.exe`).
     * *Note: Do NOT use the "Download ZIP" green button at the top, as it only contains the source code.*
 4. Run the `.exe` on your Windows machine.
 No installation is required.
+5. Note that the last configuration used is automatically saved via `alig_config.json` in the same folder of the exe file.